Heroes of Gaia: Gameplay

 Players are first asked to choose a race to play as.
 The choice is between Human, Elf, Orc and Undead.
 Each race has different benefits for a starting player, such as humans having an early ranged unit, or early undead units being cheaper to produce than other races.
 Further racial benefits are found later in the game.
 After choosing and naming a character players have the option to take a short tutorial to familiarise players with the game.
 Tasks for the player to complete help to guide the player through the game once the tutorial is complete.
 Players start with a small but varied complement of troops and a blue quality Hero to command them.

 Players start the game with their main castle of the race they chose in character creation, but players have the ability to capture additional castles of the other game races.
 Initially within the starting castle there is only a Town Hall.
 Players must construct more buildings in the castle in order to recruit troops and Heroes, learn skills and spells, increase resource storage and defend the castle from attacks.
 Each building has a maximum level of 10, and requires progressively more time to produce.
 5 resources are needed to construct buildings and recruit troops: Gold, Lumber, Ore, Sulphur and Crystal.
-These will naturally generate within a castle but can be supplemented by capturing mines to increase generation or be looting resources from other players.
+These will naturally be generated within a castle but can be supplemented by capturing mines to increase generation or looting resources from other players.

 Actions made by the player's Heroes require Action Points (AP).
 Action Points regenerate at a rate of 10% of the player's maximum AP per hour.
 Players actions, such as recruiting troops, upgrading buildings and combat will earn them Fame, which is used to rank players.
 Upon reaching the requisite amount of fame, players are granted increases in their maximum AP allocation and a concurrent increase in hourly AP regeneration.

 This game is an MMORPG, and a server can have between several hundred and several thousand active players.
 Like most MMORPGs, Heroes of Gaia is a persistent-state world.